Tharon-C/brew-site/content/_index.md

 template = "section-summaries"
 [[blocks.sections]]
-content = "Entanglement is abridged with stability and rapture with life" heading = "Connected are we" headline = "Arr it works now" image = "/images/colaborate.png"
+content = "Entanglement is abridged with stability and rapture with life" headline = "Arr it works now" image = "/images/colaborate.png"
 [[blocks.sections]]
-content = "All is beautiful in the world of flowers" heading = "Around the world " headline = "At least I believe" image = "/images/connect.png"
+content = "All is beautiful in the world of flowers" headline = "At least I believe" image = "/images/connect.png"
 [[blocks.sections]]
-content = "Ok sparky it works" heading = "I'm the Heading" headline = "Can it be true!?" image = "/images/analize.png"
+content = "Ok sparky it works" headline = "Can it be true!?" image = "/images/analize.png"
 [[blocks]]